Rammechh/REST/README.md

     <p> We can analyse the network packets during the API calls to confirm this using Wireshark.
 Wireshark is a popular network analysis tool to capture network packets and display them at a granular level</p>
    * + [Understanding & using REST APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)
          * The Anatomy Of A Request _1.The endpoint 2.The method 3.The headers 4.The data (or body)_
-            * Testing Endpoints With Curl in cmd * curl https://api.github.com/users/zellwk/repos
+            * 1. Testing Endpoints With Curl in cmd * curl https://api.github.com/users/zellwk/repos
+            * 2. The Method --> GET POST PUT PATCH DELETE
+            * 3.
 ---
   * [HTTP](https://learn.crio.do/home/me/ME_HTTP.md)
   * [Jackson](https://pypi.org/project/JackSON/.md)